 If you succeed in securing a contract in Saudi Arabia, then you will need to be able to live within the strict laws that govern everyday social interaction.
 Some limitation on one’s freedom of movement also has to be accepted.
 Permission is needed to leave the Kingdom, for example, as well as to enter it.
 As long as you are aware of the potential pitfalls, the financial rewards are definitely there, allowing you to save money and live comfortably.

 * choose the TESOL Professional 250 hour course for the Middle East

 * consider adding a 30-hour Business TESOL for Saudi Arabia as this specialism is very much in demand

 * dress for business and present a professional CV/resume

-* ask any contacts you have in Qatar to find out about working opportunities there
+* ask any contacts you have in the Saudi Kingdom to find out about working opportunities there

 We suggest one of these courses for this country: